pajowu/daylio-visualisations/README.md

-# daylio visualisation
+# daylio visualization

-This repository contains a collection of scripts that I wrote to visualize the data from [my mood tracker daylio](https://daylio.webflow.io/).
+This repository contains a collection of scripts that written to visualize the data from [the mood tracker "daylio"](https://daylio.webflow.io/).

 All code is written in python3.